learnpack/docs/deliver_project.md

 ## Ask students to deliver a link

-The default format to deliver a project using LearnPack is by specifying a github repository url link with the following structure:
+The default format to deliver a project using LearnPack is by specifying a github repository URL link with the following structure:

 ```url
 https://github.com/<githun_username>/<github_repository>